Riyas280700/ATM/README.md

 - **Mini Statement**: The ATM records the most recent deposit and withdrawal transactions in a mini statement for the user to view.
 - **Exit Option**: Users can exit the system and "collect" their ATM card when finished.

-### Flow of the Project:
-1. When the user runs the program, they are prompted to input an ATM number and PIN.
-2. If the credentials are correct, the user is presented with a menu to select actions.
-3. Based on the user's choice, the program either displays the balance, processes a withdrawal, accepts a deposit, shows a mini statement, or exits the program.

-### Key Concepts:
-- **Object-Oriented Design**: The project makes good use of classes, objects, methods, and interfaces.
-- **Transaction History**: Using a `HashMap` to store and display transaction details (deposit/withdrawal) is an efficient way to track actions.
-- **ATM Simulation**: The project simulates real-world ATM operations, offering functionalities like balance checking, deposits, and withdrawals with conditions (e.g., withdrawal multiples of 500).

-This project demonstrates fundamental concepts of Java, such as classes, interfaces, inheritance, conditionals, loops, and user input handling.
-It can be further expanded to include features like password recovery, error handling, and more complex transaction tracking.